• Skip to primary navigation

 Chromecast 4th Gen converges Chromecast and Chromecast Ultra

-The new Chromecast (4th gen, Chromecast 2020) is a natural successor for the 3rd Gen of Chromecast (Chromecast 2018).
+The new Chromecast (4th gen, Chromecast 2020) is a natural successor to the 3rd Gen of Chromecast (Chromecast 2018).

-Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: 4K, Android, Android TV, Chrome OS, chromecast, Chromecast 2018, Chromecast 2020, Chromecast 3rd Gen, Chromecast 4th Gen, Chromecast Audio, Chromecast with Google TV, ethernet adapter, Google Assistant, HDMI audio extractor, remote, USB C, voice remote
+Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: 4K, ADB, Android, Android TV, Bluetooth, Chrome OS, chromecast, Chromecast 2018, Chromecast 2020, Chromecast 3rd Gen, Chromecast 4th Gen, Chromecast Audio, Chromecast with Google TV, developer options, earbuds, ethernet adapter, Fast Pair, Google Assistant, Google TV Streamer, HDMI audio extractor, headphone, LED light, remote, sideload apps, SmartTube, USB C, voice remote, YouTube, YouTube Premium

 How to use Chromecast to stream music to dumb speakers (as Chromecast Audio does)?

-Of course, this may require additional setup and one additional gadget (a few bucks) unless your speaker or AV support HDMI input.
+Of course, this may require additional setup and one additional gadget (a few bucks) unless your speaker or AV supports HDMI input.

 This Chromecast guide explains why you may consider using Chromecast to stream music to dumb speakers and how to set up the system so that you can continue streaming music to the speakers and AV systems without Chromecast Audio.

 Update: the latest Chromecast 2020 (Chromecast with Google TV; Chromecast 4th Gen) merges Chromecast, Chromecast Ultra, and Android TV.
-There is no successor for Chromecast Audio
+There is no successor to Chromecast Audio.
+The Android TV OS enables some useful features, e.g., accessing Google Play Store, enabling developer options, and sideloading apps.
+The voice remote also added new ways to control the Chromecast with Google TV.

-Filed Under: Chromecast tips and tricks Tagged With: 4K, Bluetooth, chromecast, Chromecast Audio, Chromecast Ultra, Google Home, Google Home Mini, HDMI audio extractor, HDMI cable, HDMI switcher, HDMI to VGA adapter
+Filed Under: Chromecast tips and tricks Tagged With: 4K, Bluetooth, chromecast, Chromecast Audio, Chromecast Ultra, Chromecast with Google TV, developer options, Google Home, Google Home Mini, Google TV Streamer, HDMI audio extractor, HDMI cable, HDMI switcher, HDMI to VGA adapter, SmartTube, voice remote

 How to Chromecast Amazon Prime Video to your TV?

-How to Chromecast Amazon Prime Video to your TV?From July 2019, Amazon Prime Video finally supports Chromecast and you can easily chromecast Amazon Prime Video to your TV.
+In July 2019, Amazon Prime Video finally supported Chromecast, and you can easily Chromecast Amazon Prime Video on your TV.

-This Chromecast how-to guide explains to you how to use Chromecast to stream Amazon Prime videos, and the difference between Chromecast and Watch on Second Screen.
+This Chromecast how-to guide explains how to use Chromecast to stream Amazon Prime videos and the difference between Chromecast and Watch on Second Screen.

 Fire TV vs. Chromecast